 - joint submissions are not allowed

-Send your best original research paper (systematic reviews may be accepted) that has been published on or after June 1, 2016 or is “in press”.
+Send your best original research paper (systematic reviews may be accepted) that has been published in the last two years (to be defined based on the date of the meeting).